 FAQs on the wearing of face masks

-Yes – it is mandatory for all passengers and crew on board to wear masks that fully cover the nose and mouth.
+Yes – it is mandatory for all passengers and crew to wear masks that fully cover the nose and mouth.
 From 1 February 2021, on all flights to and from Germany facemasks of the FFP2, KN95 or N95 standard, as well as surgical masks, are obligatory:

 Plexiglass screens have been installed at check-in counters and ticket desks as well as wherever there is direct contact between you and our employees to protect your health and theirs.
 There are also numerous hand sanitiser dispensers available.
 Surfaces that are frequently touched are cleaned and disinfected regularly and often.

 At our airport hubs, you can also use your smartphone for contactless check-in at the relevant kiosks and can check in your baggage without personal contact at the Fast Bag Drop.

 This way, we'll contribute to safety and hygiene together.

 At the check-in counters, ticket desks and wherever there is direct contact between you and our employees, plexiglass screens have been installed to protect your health and theirs.
 These colleagues are therefore not obliged to wear face masks.
 Where protection is not guaranteed by a plexiglass screen, Lufthansa personnel are required to wear a medical protective mask.